aveq-research/videoparser-ng/README.md

 Internally, ffmpeg is used, and statically linked into the project.
 This means that the project is self-contained and does not require any external dependencies once built.
 This way, it can be easily distributed.

+Currently, the project is built with ffmpeg `959b799c8d7` based on the `master` branch.

 ## Requirements

 - Ubuntu 22.04 or higher, or macOS 12.0 or higher